harshaldotcpp/Harshaldotjava/README.md

 - 🔭 I’m currently working on Collage projects and Assigments
 - 🌱 I’m currently learning java and Android Development
-- 👯 I’m looking to collaborate on Friendly Developers
+- 👯 I’m looking to collaborate with Friendly Developers
 - 🤔 I’m looking for help with Java because im currently learning
 - 💬 Ask me about dont ask me anything for now
 - 📫 How to reach me: harshalmahapure44@gmail.com